openweb3-io/waas-openapi/javascript/src/openapi/docs/AddressesApi.md

 ApiKeyAuth.apiKey = 'YOUR API KEY';
 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';
-// Configure API key authorization: SignatureAuth let SignatureAuth = defaultClient.authentications['SignatureAuth'];
-SignatureAuth.apiKey = 'YOUR API KEY';
-// Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//SignatureAuth.apiKeyPrefix = 'Token';

 let apiInstance = new WaaSOpenApiDocumentation.AddressesApi();
 let opts = {
-  'chainIds': ["null"], // [String] | The chain ids.
+  'walletIds': ["null"], // [String] | Unique system generated identifier of the wallet 'chainIds': ["null"], // [String] | The chain ids.
   'cursor': "cursor_example", // String | The cursor to use for pagination.
-  'limit': 56, // Number | The number of records to return default: 20
+  'limit': 56 // Number | The number of records to return default: 20
-  'walletIds': ["null"] // [String] | Unique system generated identifier of the wallet };
+};
 apiInstance.v1AddressesList(opts, (error, data, response) => {
   if (error) {